Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 ## Troubleshooting

-If you are running on Windows, remember that no other software can open the same MIDI device, unless you have third-party virtual MIDI software or drivers installed.
+If you are running on Microsoft Windows, remember that no other software can open the same MIDI device, unless you have third-party virtual MIDI software or drivers installed.
 So, make sure that you are not running the Haken Editor, a DAW, or other software that has the device open.

 If HC-1 is unable to successfully connect and initialize fully, check that the Haken Editor can connect to the device.
 If the Haken Editor cannot connect, then neither can HC-1.

-Eagan Matrix devices require a high-quality MIDI connection.
+Eagan Matrix devices require a high-quality MIDI connection on all operating systems.
 The HC-1 initialization process can sometimes fail, especially when you have a poor MIDI connection.
 When this happens, you may need to reboot HC-1 from the menu, unplug and re-plug the MIDI connection, or power cycle the device.
 In some cases on Windows, you may even need to reboot your computer.